vbrazo/GitHub-Action-for-RSpec/README.md

-# GitHub Action for running rspec commands
+# GitHub Action for running RSpec commands

-Each time that new code is pushed into your repo, you can have a [rspec](https://rspec.info/) command automatically run.
+Each time that new code is pushed into your repo, you can have a [RSpec](https://rspec.info/) command automatically run.

 $ __rspec --help__
 ```